 4. The end results-differences

-The conventional laundry cleaning can shrink your garment.
-Shrinkage occurs mainly because the clothing underwent a high mechanical action after getting washed by water and then dried for a long time.
+Conventional laundry cleaning can shrink your garment.
+Shrinkage occurs mainly because the clothing undergoes a high mechanical action after being washed with water and dried for a long time.
 The nature of modern washing machines can also cause shrinkage, especially if the cleaner is not careful enough during the process of applying heat.

 Apart from the shrinkage, there are also high chances of texture change and perhaps the dullness of the color.
-Dry cleaning gives a better outcome, especially to silk garments, woolen garments, and other long garments like curtains.
-The chances of any wrinkles are very few, and the appearance of your fabric will ‘like-new.’
+Dry cleaning gives a better outcome, especially for silk, woolen, and other long garments like curtains.
+The chances of any wrinkles are very few, and the appearance of your fabric will be ‘like new.’

-Laundry cleaning gives more freshness on the cloth than laundry cleaning, because water is the prime solvent in its washing process and its more energy efficient.
-So, it is very easy to distinguish whether your clothes have been drying cleaned or washed with water.
+Laundry cleaning gives more freshness to the cloth than laundry cleaning because water is the prime solvent in the washing process and is more energy efficient.
+So, it is very easy to distinguish whether your clothes have been dried cleaned or washed with water.
 If for example;

-• Your fabric will be hard, but with a fresh smell then it was cleaned using water and no solvents.
+• Your fabric will be hard, but with a fresh smell, it was cleaned using water and no solvents.

 • The fabric is a little softer then; it dries washed.

 • There are lots of shrinkages then; it was laundry washed.

 • If your garment isn’t faded, then it means that it was dry-cleaned.

 Different factors determine the method of cleaning you are supposed to use on your garment, but at times your garment may require both dry cleaning and laundry cleaning respectively.
 At times, the selection of the washing process may depend on personal discretion.